BrianPugh/raiblocks-docker/README.md

 in place.

 After the initial run, the ldb file and config.json will be in <HOST_FOLDER>.
-You can now kill the instance, configure the config.json to do things like:
+You can now stop the instance, configure the config.json to do things like.
+You probably wont even have to stop it, it'll probably hit the following error and stop itself:
+    Error while running node (Cannot assign requested address)

 ## Enable RPC:
 To enable RPC commands, edit the following in <HOST_FOLDER>/config.json after